kubevault/kubevault/docs/guides/platforms/gke.md

 # Deploy Vault on Google Kubernetes Engine (GKE)

-Here, we are going to deploy Vault in GKE using Vault operator.
-We are going to use [GCS bucket](https://cloud.google.com/storage/docs/) as Vault backend and `googleKmsGcs` unsealer mode for automatic unsealing the Vault.
+Here, we are going to deploy Vault in GKE using KubeVault operator.
+We are going to use [GCS bucket](https://cloud.google.com/storage/docs/) as Vault backend and `googleKmsGcs` unsealer mode for automatically unsealing the Vault.

 ## Before You Begin

 At first, you need to have a GKE cluster.
 If you don't already have a cluster, create one from [here](https://cloud.google.com/kubernetes-engine/).

-- Install Vault operator in your cluster following the steps [here](/docs/setup/operator/install.md).
+- Install KubeVault operator in your cluster following the steps [here](/docs/setup/operator/install.md).

 - You should be familiar with the following CRD:
   - [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md)